TharikH/deep-learning/README.md

 `git clone https://github.com/TharikH/deep-learning`

-You can also download the entire repository as a zip file from the Download ZIP option on the above button.
+You can also download the entire repository as a zip file from the Download ZIP option on the above button provided by github.